raihan-sec/raihan-sec/README.md

 # 💡 Philosophy

-> **"Security is not just about finding vulnerabilities — it's about understanding risk, protecting systems, and continuously improving resilience."**
+> **"Security is a continuous process of learning, improving, and protecting what matters."**

 ---

 <div align="center">

-## ⭐ Thank You for Visiting!
+### ⭐ Thanks for visiting my GitHub profile!

 **Always Learning • Always Improving • Always Securing**